esteil/atvfiles/README.txt

 them.
 You also must use the array options (-array and -array-add) to defaults to update them.
 The extensions should also be listed in lowercase.

+The list of extensions is also used to determine which player (video or audio) is used for playback.

 == XML Metadata Format ==
 The xml file is looked for along side the video file (and cover art), with the same name and an "xml" extension.
 That is, "anchorman-divx.avi" will look for "anchorman-divx.xml".